-- i.
-For purposes of this exemption, the term "agricultural purposes" means the use of land for raising crops or livestock, or for the preservation of open space, and specifically excludes residential, commercial, and industrial uses and structures, as well as any facilities for commercially or industrially processing agricultural products. - ii.
-The division must be located outside any platted subdivision. - iii.
+- a.
+Statement of Intent The intent of this exemption is to allow a landowner to create a parcel without local subdivision review where the parcel will be used only for production of livestock or agricultural crops and no residential, commercial or industrial buildings, which require water or sewer, will be built on it. - b.
+Requirements For purposes of this exemption, the term "agricultural purposes" means the use of land for raising crops or livestock, or for the preservation of open space, and specifically excludes residential, commercial, and industrial uses and structures, as well as any facilities for commercially or industrially processing agricultural products. - i.
+The division must be located outside any platted subdivision. - ii.
 The division must be exempt from sanitation review by the MDEQ pursuant to Section 76-4-125 (2)(c), MCA, as a division made for purposes other than the construction of water supply or sewage and solid waste disposal facilities.
-This sanitation exclusion must be properly invoked by the property owner. - iv.
+This sanitation exclusion must be properly invoked by the property owner. - iii.
 The landowner must enter into a covenant running with the land and revocable only by mutual consent of the governing body and the property owner, heirs, successors and assigns that the newly created agricultural parcel will be used exclusively for agricultural purposes as defined above.
-The covenant must be signed by the property owner and the governing body and acknowledge that any change in use of the newly created agricultural parcel for anything other than agricultural purposes subjects the parcel to subdivision review. - v.
-The division must meet-the agricultural definition as described in the "Definitions" section of these regulations and does not include gardening for personal use, keeping of house pets, or landscaping for aesthetic purposes. - vi.
+The covenant must be signed by the property owner and the governing body and acknowledge that any change in use of the newly created agricultural parcel for anything other than agricultural purposes subjects the parcel to subdivision review. - iv.
+The division must meet the agricultural definition as described in the "Definitions" section of these regulations and does not include gardening for personal use, keeping of house pets, or landscaping for aesthetic purposes. - v.
 A certificate of survey (or instrument of conveyance) that uses this exemption requires a covenant running with the land in accordance with Section 76-3-207 (1)(c), MCA, and a signed and acknowledged recitation of the covenant on the face of the survey (or conveyance document) [ARM 24.183.1104 (f)(iii), refer to Appendix A].
-Any such certificate of survey must be accompanied by a separate, recordable, document reciting the covenant. - vii.
+Any such certificate of survey must be accompanied by a separate, recordable, document reciting the covenant. - vi.
 Any change in use of the newly created agricultural parcel for anything other than agricultural purposes subjects the parcel to subdivision review.
 Residential, commercial, or industrial structures, including facilities for commercial processing of agricultural products, may not be utilized, constructed or erected on parcels created under this exemption unless the covenant is revoked through subdivision review.